- About WSCC

-Putman, originally from Birmingham, has coached 31 Wallace State players who have continued their careers professionally, including Texas Rangers left-hander Derek Holland, Atlanta Braves closer Craig Kimbrel, a three-time All-Star and the 2011 National League Rookie of the Year, Oakland Athletics infielder Jake Elmore and former MLB pitcher Graham Godfrey, recently of the Pittsburgh Pirates organization.
+Putman, originally from Birmingham, has coached 31 Wallace State players who have continued their careers professionally, including Texas Rangers left-hander Derek Holland, Atlanta Braves closer Craig Kimbrel, a four-time All-Star and the 2011 National League Rookie of the Year, Cincinnati Reds infielder Jake Elmore, pitcher Graham Godfrey of the Arizona Diamondbacks organization and Zelous Wheeler of the New York Yankees organization.
+In July 2014, Wheeler was promoted to the New York Yankees, marking the fifth former Wallace State Lion to make his major league debut within the past six years.
 Putman also coached former major league outfielder Terry Jones, who played with the Montreal Expos and Colorado Rockies.

 Putman's storied career has resulted in him being named the ACCC Baseball Coach of the Year in 1992, 1997, 1998, 1999, 2000, 2001 and 2002.
 He was also inducted into the Alabama Junior College Hall of Fame in 1991, the NJCAA Baseball Coaches Hall of Fame in 2006, the Alabama Coaches Hall of Fame in January 2009 and the Cullman County Hall of Fame in 2013.

 Before coaching in Hanceville, Putman compiled a 152-28 career record at Tate High School in Pensacola, Fla., where he won two Class 4A state championships and coached former big leaguers Jay Bell and Travis Fryman.
 Putman played collegiately at Jacksonville State, earning All-Conference honors, and played professionally for three years with the Kansas City Royals and San Diego Padres.

 Adam Scott, a former Hueytown star and Alabama pitcher, was a Wallace State assistant for the third straight year in 2014, and Luke Satterfield completed his first year.

 For more information on Wallace State baseball, contact Coach Putman at 256-352-8247 or email Randy.Putman@WallaceState.edu.